reonaledo/Multi-modality-Self-supervision/README.md

 - NLG : Image captioning. -> To evaluate the clinical accuracy of the generated report, we apply the labeler method (CheXpert).

+## Code

+Now Byol is being trained on Kubernetes.
+The entire data of the MIMIC-CXR is still being downloaded, so we can run the model using subset data.
+Detailed script you can check those files(main.py, data.transformer, data.).

+how to run the model?
+1. Conda activate simclr
+2. python main.py